swiftlang/swift-evolution/proposals/0461-async-function-isolation.md

-Changing the default execution semantics of async functions can change the behavior of existing code, so the change is gated behind the `AsyncCallerExecution` upcoming feature flag.
+Changing the default execution semantics of async functions can change the behavior of existing code, so the change is gated behind the `NonisolatedNonsendingByDefault` upcoming feature flag.
 To help stage in the new behavior, new syntax can be used to explicitly specify the execution semantics of an async function in any language mode.